-- Immediate reporting of unanticipated outcomes, both to the patient and family, and to the institution; - Immediate investigation to determine the factors that led to the event; - Communicating the findings of the investigation to the patient and the patient's family;
+- Immediate reporting of unanticipated outcomes, both to the patient and family, and to the institution; - Immediate internal investigation to determine the factors that led to the event; - Communicating the findings of the investigation to the patient and the patient's family;

-- Apology to the patient and, when appropriate, an offer of compensation or non-financial resolution; - A change to the system to prevent the event from re-occurring; and - Shared learning.
+- Apology to the patient and, when appropriate, an offer of compensation, waiver of costs, or nonfinancial resolution; - A change to the system to prevent the event from re-occurring; and - Shared learning within and outside the institution.

 CRPs emphasize provider accountability.
 Providers must report unanticipated outcomes as soon as they occur, participate in efforts to understand whether the unanticipated outcome was due to medical error or system failure, and participate in efforts to prevent recurrences.
 CRPs do not tolerate reckless or intentional disregard of safe practices.
-CRPs have been used in a number of institutions and systems across the country with early success, and have the support of the Joint Commission and the Agency for Health Care Quality and Research.
-14,30,31,xxxii
+CRPs have been used in a number of institutions and systems across the country with early success, and have the support of the Joint Commission and the Agency for Health Care Quality and Research. ^{14,30,31,xxxiii}